aschuerch/MBBI_ComputerPracticum/_episodes/08-Assembly.md

 ## Preparation
-First of all, let's make an an *E.coli* folder in the assembly folder of the project
+First of all, let's make an assembly folder in the project

 ~~~
 $ cd ~/112018_Secretome